 The Brief Development Team is composed of architects who, led by Davide Ruzzon, the co-founder and director of TUNED, are responsible for drawing up project briefs in various realms of interest: masterplans, schools, housing, healthcare and workplaces.
 For some time now these researchers have been investigating the underlying relations between the neurosciences and architecture.

-Davide Ruzzon, an architect and the director of TUNED who graduated from IUAV University in Venice, is the scientific head of the master’s degree in NAAD ‘Neuroscience Applied to Architectural Design’ at IUAV and Milan Polytechnic.
+Davide Ruzzon, an architect who graduated from IUAV University in Venice, is the scientific advisor of TUNED Lombardini22 and of the master’s degree in NAAD ‘Neuroscience Applied to Architectural Design’ at IUAV and Milan Polytechnic.

 He is also a member of the European Healthcare Conference’s Program Committee that is held each year in London.
 Together with Sarah Robinson and Alessandro Gattara, he is co-editor of the new architecture magazine ‘Intertwining’ published by Mimesis International.
 He and Vittorio Gallese jointly wrote ‘Tuned Architecture’ (2016) for Overview Editore Padova and ‘L’architettura delle differenze’ (2013) for TArch Edizioni Padova.
 He has also written and edited various collections of essays, run the editorial staff of Anfione Zeto, and organised seminars and conventions.
 He has also been in charge of both public and private building enterprises and taken part in international competitions.